CASR-HKU/ESDA/evaluate.md

 make evalaute_hw EVAL_TARGET="e2e ARG_NUM_RUN=-1" --enable_pm
 ```

+The latency will be displayed in the terminal respectively, while the power consumption will be saved in the csv file "".

 #### 2. End-to-end evaluation

 To evaluate the end-to-end inference results, run the following commands.